SpliceGrapher is a Python package for creating splice graphs from RNA-Seq

 data, guided by gene models and EST data (when available).

-With version 0.2.2 we introduce SpliceGrapherXT that can convert
+Starting with version 0.2.2 we introduced SpliceGrapherXT that can convert

 splice graph predictions into transcript predictions.

 What does it do?

 SpliceGrapher takes gene models and RNA-Seq alignments as input and

 predicts splice graphs as output.
 It accepts gene models in either

 GTF or GFF3 format and alignments in the popular SAM format.